grdnd/PWA-text-editor/README.md

 ![JATEgif](https://user-images.githubusercontent.com/93315369/169623918-667d6fea-044f-42ea-9b01-fa7cd0f9e138.gif)

-If the user would like to install the application for offline use, simply hit the [ install ] button and voila!
-You may now run JATE on your favorite web browser
+If the user would like to install the application for offline use, simply hit the [ install ] button and voila, you may now run JATE on your favorite web browser!

 ### Contributions